40-Pin Extension

-The Quectel Pi H1 single board computer provides a standard 40PIN GPIO expansion interface, supporting various peripheral interfaces such as GPIO, I2C, SPI, UART, PWM, etc. The following sections will introduce how to test these interface functions.
+The Quectel Pi H1 single-board computer features a standard 40-pin GPIO expansion interface, supporting various peripheral interfaces such as GPIO, I2C, SPI, UART, PWM, etc. The following sections will introduce how to test the functions of these interfaces.

 Pin Definition